minimapletinytools/cave/README.txt

 Peter Lu

 And thanks to:

-Anton Bobkov, my friends at selectbutton and my friends at DESMAHAUS, and everyone else who helped test the game for me.
+Anton Bobkov, my friends at selectbutton and my friends at DESMAHAUS, UCLA games lab for letting me work there, and everyone else who helped test the game for me.

+contact: chippermonky@gmail.com